storybookjs/ember/docs/writing-stories/args.md

 ## Component args

 You can also define args at the component level; they will apply to all the component's stories unless you overwrite them.
-To do so, use the `arg` key on the `default` CSF export:
+To do so, use the `args` key on the `default` CSF export:

 <!-- prettier-ignore-start -->